-Find a map of the watch area and latest information here: https://www.wrh.noaa.gov/mfr/hazard
+Find the latest information here: https://alerts.weather.gov/cap/or.php?x=1

 Debris flows are rapidly moving, extremely destructive landslides.
 They can contain boulders and logs transported in a fast-moving soil and water slurry down steep hillsides and through narrow canyons.
 They can easily travel a mile or more.
 A debris flow moves faster than a person can run.
 People, structures and roads located below steep slopes in canyons and near the mouths of canyons may be at serious risk.